Bearlo/hello-world/README.md

 # hello-world
 first repository

-my name is xiongzhiqiang, i'm studing how to use github.
+my name is bear, i'm studing how to use github.